-I wanted to compile a soundtrack of all the Wilderness Lodge music for my personal use.
-Armed with various lists that have been published online and/or distributed by Wilderness Lodge staff, I started doing some research.
-Over the course of many years I’ve emerged with the list of Wilderness Lodge music below.
-This list is the result of extensive detective work, and I’ve been helped by several MouseSavers.com readers: special thanks to Jim S, Jeff D, Tim M, Brian P and Kendra.
+We wanted to compile a soundtrack of all the Wilderness Lodge music for our personal use.
+Armed with various lists that have been published online and/or distributed by Wilderness Lodge staff, we started doing some research.
+Over the course of many years we’ve emerged with the list of Wilderness Lodge music below.
+This list is the result of extensive detective work, and we’ve been helped by several MouseSavers.com readers: special thanks to Jim S, Jeff D, Tim M, Brian P, Len H and Kendra.

-There are 29 tracks that are almost certainly played at Wilderness Lodge.
-Most of those tracks can be downloaded from iTunes, and then played on your computer, iPod, iPhone or other digital music player.
+There are 29 tracks that have almost certainly been played at Wilderness Lodge (though some are apparently no longer in the rotation).
+Most of those tracks can be downloaded as MP3’s from Amazon.com, and then played on your computer, iPod, iPhone or other digital music player.

 - Out of Print

 Aaron Copland (from the ballet Billy the Kid)

 Aaron Copland (from the ballet Rodeo)

 Aaron Copland (from the music of the film Red Pony) Can be found on Copland: Music for Films

 Appalachian Spring: 1.
 Very Slowly